 In addition to the various groups of objects and pieces on display, visitors can also see excerpts from the five greatest masterpieces of Japanese film featuring samurai, and watch a documentary showing how blades are made using traditional Japanese forging techniques, with Quebecker Pierre Nadeau, one of the few people in the world to have received this training.
 Visitors can also hear Richard Béliveau’s commentary on the tea ceremony, and view magnificent images that highlight and underline inner strength.

-A book to complement the exhibition
+A book to complement the exhibition (out of print)

 To complement and complete the exhibition, the Museum has produced a richly illustrated book entitled Samurai.
 Exquisite Warriors, written by Richard Béliveau, published by Libre Expression, and available at the Museum Shop and in fine bookstores.
+This book is now out of print.

 Year of the Samurai